SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 3. EPP request message
 4. EPP response message

 (#tbl-cmd-mapping) lists a mapping for each EPP command to a REPP request, the subsequent sections provide details for each request.
 Resource URLs in the table are assumed to be using the prefix: "/{context-root}/{version}/".
-For some EPP requests the request and/or response message is no longer used or has become optional, this is indicated by the table columns "Request" and "response".
-A request may have an optional response message, in the case of a successful response no response message is required.
-In an error situation, the server may return a response message containing 1 or more errors.
+Some REPP endpoints do not require a request and/or response message, as is indicated by the table columns "Request" and "response".

 - `{c}`:  An abbreviation for {collection}: this MUST be substituted with "domains", "hosts", "contacts" or any other collection of objects.